den1n/nova-blog/README.md

 php artisan migrate
 ```

-Add instance of class `Den1n\NovaBlog\Tool` to your `App\Providers\NovaServiceProvider::tools()` method to display the blog posts, categories and tags within your Nova resources.
+Add instance of class `Den1n\NovaBlog\Tool` to your `App\Providers\NovaServiceProvider::tools()` method to display the blog posts, comments, categories and tags within your Nova resources.

 ```php
 /**